-Welcome to Cloud Nine’s King Dedede amiibo training guide!
-To start off, thank you for taking the time to visit: your support is very much appreciated.
-Huge thanks to Trainer Blue and LittleFang for sharing their knowledge of King Dedede and for contributing to the completion of the guide!
+Welcome to the King Dedede amiibo training guide!
+Thank you for taking the time to visit – your support is much appreciated.
+Big thanks to Blue and LittleFang for sharing their knowledge of King Dedede and for contributing to the completion of the guide!
+Without further ado, let’s get started.

 Table of Contents